-Simple.
-Simple zygomatic arch (orbitozygomatic) fractures are usually the result of a blow to the side of the face from a fist, and object (such as a baseball), or as a result of vehicular accidents.
+Simple Fracture: Simple zygomatic arch (orbitozygomatic) fractures are usually the result of a blow to the lateral face, for example, during a fist fight or from an object such as a baseball.
+They may also occur as a result of car crashes.
 They are less frequent than tripod fractures.

-Tripod.
-A tripod fracture is a combination of three fractures.
-The fractures are classically located at the zygomatic arch, the frontozygomatic and the maxillozygomatic sutures.
-This type of triple fracture results in having a free-floating zygomatic bone.
-These comminuted fractures that separate at the suture lines are usually the result of high-impact vehicular accidents or explosions.
+Tripod Fracture: A tripod fracture is a combination of three fractures that classically involve the zygomatic arch and the frontozygomatic and maxillozygomatic sutures.
+This type of triple fracture results in a free-floating zygomatic bone.
+This type of comminuted fracture that results in separation at the suture lines usually occurs during high-impact motor vehicle accidents or explosions.

-The submentovertex (SMV) view is a radiograph taken with the neck fully extended (thus cervical injuries must first be ruled out prior to employing this projection).
-The x-ray beam passes through the underside of the chin (close to the mental tubercle of the mandible) and exits are the vertex of the skull.
-The beams are directed perpendicular to the cantho-meatal line.
-This projection is used in combination with other views to maximize the visualization of the skull.
+Submentovertex (SMV) View: This is a radiograph taken with the patient’s chin raised and neck fully extended.
+Cervical spine injuries and fractures must be ruled out prior to attempting this projection in trauma patients.
+The midsagittal plane of the body is at a right angle to the IR.
+The infraorbitomeatal line is parallel to the IR.
+The X-ray beam passes through the underside of the chin and exits are the vertex of the skull.
+The beam is directed perpendicular to the acanthomeatal line.
+This projection is used in combination with other views to maximize visualization of skull structures.

-In cases of facial fractures, a basic facial series imaging work-up is usually requested consisting of three to four films.
-Of the different views and projections, the most reliable is the Water’s view since it has a tendency to show all of the major facial structures better than the other radiographic imaging of the face.
+In patients with suspected facial fractures, a basic facial series imaging workup is usually requested, consisting of three or four films.
+Of the various projections, Water’s view is preferred because it demonstrates all major facial structures more clearly than other views.